4Subsea/waveresponse-python/docs/user_guide/concepts_utils/rao.rst

 RAO
 ===
-This is how the :class:`~scarlet_lithium.RAO` class works.
+The :class:`~scarlet_lithium.RAO` class provides an interface for handling response amplitude operators (RAOs). :class:`~scarlet_lithium.RAO` inherits from :class:`~scarlet_lithium.Grid`, and contains RAO values on a two-dimentional frequency/(wave)direction grid.

-The :class:`~scarlet_lithium.RAO` is initialized with a frequency list (1-D array), a direction list (1-D array) and corresponding RAO values (2-D array) as complex numbers.
+The :class:`~scarlet_lithium.RAO` is initialized with a frequency list (1-D array), a direction list (1-D array) and corresponding RAO values as complex numbers (2-D array).

 .. code-block:: python